eda-ricercatore/admin-notes/skill-set/higher-end-roles/functional-programming.md

 		* Programming experience in any language (functional languages a plus)
 		* Fluency in English required
 		* Base salary is $200,000 - $300,000.
 Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
++ Linux Engineer
+	- LOCATION: New York
+	- DEPARTMENT: Technology
+	- TEAM: IT and Systems Engineering
+	- We are looking for Linux Engineers to join the team that maintains the critical infrastructure underlying the rest of Jane Street’s technology.
+Our group includes hard-working Systems Engineers, Administrators and Programmers, tasked with maintaining and improving the platform that powers Jane Street's production trading systems.
+Our mix of in-house and open source software allows you to investigate and innovate at every level.
+On any given day, you could be debugging kernel performance, developing management tools, or resolving production issues in real time.
+Diving into tricky systems problems is our specialty.
+	- Deployment automation, scalable configuration management, and obsessive monitoring are the focus of some of our ongoing projects.
+We automate as much of our work as we can, but not because we’re lazy.
+We find that automation reduces our error rate and overall workload - plus, we think it's fun.
+	- Working in our group provides opportunities for involvement with almost every other facet of the company.
+We work directly with colleagues in trading, technology, and operations to build and maintain systems with a firm-wide scope.
+Using feedback from other groups and our custom monitoring tools, we strive to resolve production issues quickly, perform comprehensive root-cause analyses, and integrate long-term fixes in a clean and robust way.
+	- We don't expect you to come in with deep experience - we're happy to hire smart problem solvers and teach them what they need to know.
+You’ll train alongside our more seasoned team members in a hands-on capacity, learning how we make tangible and immediate improvements to our infrastructure every day.
+	- Bachelor's degree in Computer Science, Software Engineering, or other technical discipline, or equivalent experience
+	- Experience managing/troubleshooting Linux systems in a home, work, or school environment
+	- Exposure to Linux environments through past experience in either software development, IT operations (Helpdesk, Technical Support, DevOps, etc.), or a similar field
+	- Interested in systems programming and administration and a desire to expand these skills
+	- Willing to learn OCaml, our programming language of choice (no prior experience with OCaml is required, though)
+	- Able to analyze and deconstruct technical problems
+	- Knowledgeable about operating system fundamentals, especially Linux
+	- Confident with the Unix command line and basic shell scripting
+	- Has a basic understanding of network protocols and can perform basic troubleshooting
+	- Comfortable with fundamental programming concepts
+	- Practical experience with modern Linux systems and systems programming concepts (e.g., C, sockets, virtual memory, process life cycle) is a plus
+	- Intermediate/advanced knowledge of troubleshooting tools and techniques (e.g., gdb, perf, DTrace, or SystemTap) is a plus
+	- Intermediate/advanced programming experience in any language is a plus
+	- Base salary is $250,000.
+Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
++ skill set:
+	- Linux Engineer Internship, May-August
+	- LOCATION: New York
+	- DEPARTMENT: IT and Systems Engineering
+	- TEAM: IT and Systems Engineering
+	- Our internships center around hands-on mentorship and a robust educational curriculum that includes challenging classes, interactive sessions, and small group discussions.
+Over the course of 10-12 weeks, you’ll be matched with full-time employees who provide one-on-one mentorship on your project work.
+You’ll also be able to access our physical and virtual educational resources, attend guest speakers and social events, and hopefully get a real sense of what it would be like to work here full time.
+	- If you’ve never thought about a career in finance, you’re in good company—many of us were in the same position before working here.
+If you have a curious mind, a collaborative nature, and a passion for solving interesting problems, we have a feeling you’ll fit right in.
+	- As a Linux Engineering intern, you’ll work side by side with full-timers to learn how we maintain and improve the critical infrastructure underlying our firm’s technology, including our production trading systems.
+On any given day, we might be debugging kernel performance, developing management tools, or resolving production issues in real time.
+Our mix of in-house and open source software allows us to investigate and innovate at every level.
+	- During the program you’ll work on two projects, mentored closely by the full-time employees who designed them.
+Some projects consider big-picture questions that we’re still trying to figure out, while others involve building something new.
+Your mentors will be drawn from two different areas, so you’ll gain a better understanding of the wide range of problems we solve every day—from finding new and interesting ways to resolve production issues quickly, perform comprehensive root-cause analyses, and integrate long-term fixes in a clean and robust way.
+	- You’ll have a unique opportunity to see how our team interacts with almost every other group, building solutions that work on a firm-wide scale.
+We automate as much of our work as we can, because we find that automation reduces our error rate and overall workload—plus, we think it's fun.
+	- We don’t expect you to have a background in one specific field—we’re looking for smart people who enjoy solving interesting problems.
+We’re more interested in how you think and learn than what you currently know.
+You should be:
+		* Knowledgeable of operating system fundamentals and computer architecture
+		* Able to understand network protocols at a basic level
+		* Someone who solves problems by writing code (in any language)
+		* Intellectually curious, collaborative, and eager to learn
+		* Humble and unafraid to ask questions and admit mistakes
+		* A strong communicator
+		* As comfortable at the command-line of a \*nix machine as you are in a GUI
+		* Experienced with systems programming concepts like C, sockets, virtual memory, and the process life cycle
+		* Experienced with a modern \*nix system, whether that’s from course work, time spent as a systems administrator for your campus computer lab, side projects, etc.
+		* Fluent in English
 + skill set:
 	- Senior Linux Engineer
 	- LOCATION: New York